nus-cs2103-AY2122S2/ip/docs/README.md

 You can save and reload your data while using Duke, or let Duke load and save your data automatically (on startup, and on exit).

+### Command history

+Look through whatever you've typed in with the up or down key!
+Wow!
+So revolutionary.

 ## Quick Start

 1. Ensure that you have [Java **11** (or newer)](https://adoptium.net/) installed on your computer.